 The flag of Poland was introduced in 1919 and since 1997 it is regulated as a state symbol by the Polish Constitution.
 Since 2004, a Flag Day is celebrated in Poland on May 2.

-The white eagle has been the symbol of Poland since the beginning of the 13th century.
+Since the beginning of the 13th century, the white eagle has been the symbol of Poland.
 Combined with the red escutcheon, it has laid the foundation for many flags and ensigns of the country and its rulers.